 Los Angeles is known for its beautiful beaches, diverse culture, and heavy traffic.
 As the entertainment capital of the world, California roads are consistently busy and therefore more prone to car accidents.

-Auto accident lawyers are kept very busy as there are a reported 90,000 car crashes a year, with 20,000 of them being hit and run collisions.
-Under CVC 20002(a), any driver involved in an accident that results in property damage, including vehicles, must remain at the scene of the crash and cooperate with the other party to exchange information with one another.
+Under VC 20002(a) CVC, any driver involved in an accident that results in property damage, including vehicles, must remain at the scene of the crash and cooperate with the other party to exchange information with one another.
 Those who go against the law will be charged with a misdemeanor.
 Jail time of up to 6 months and/or a fine of up to $1,000 may also be served as a punishment.

 Though there may be different types of hit and run accidents, the experienced team of car accident attorneys at West Coast Trial Lawyers understand the complexity and severity of these cases, especially when serious injury or death may occur.